dexie/dexie-website/docs/Dexie/Dexie.vip().md

 ### Situations in which vip() is required

 As shown in the above example, it was not required to call vip() in the setTimeout() sample since we could workaround it by letting the async callback call resolve() and then follow it up in the then() method instead.
-But there might be more complex situations when working with various asyncronic APIs where vip() could be handy.
+But there might be more complex situations when working with various asynchronous APIs where vip() could be handy.